 Under s 124A of the Anti-discrimination Act 1991 (Qld) (Anti-discrimination Act), vilification is unlawful.
-Vilification is, by a public act, the incitement of hatred towards, serious contempt for or severe ridicule of a person or group of persons on the ground of race, religion, sexuality (defined as heterosexuality, homosexuality, bisexuality (s 4 Anti-discrimination Act) or gender identity (defined as a person who identifies or has identified as a member of the opposite sex by living or seeking to live as a member of that sex, or is of indeterminate sex and seeks to live as a member of a particular sex)) of a person or members of a group.
+Vilification is a public act that incites hatred towards, serious contempt for or severe ridicule of a person or group of persons on the ground of race, religion, sexuality (defined as heterosexuality, homosexuality, bisexuality (s 4 Anti-discrimination Act) or gender identity (defined as a person who identifies or has identified as a member of the opposite sex by living or seeking to live as a member of that sex, or is of indeterminate sex and seeks to live as a member of a particular sex) of a person or members of a group.
 A public act is broadly defined and includes communications to the public by (s 4A Anti-discrimination Act):

 - displaying notices

 - screening or playing of tapes or other recorded material

 - online and electronic means.

 A public act also includes any conduct that is observable by the public, including:

 - the wearing or displaying of clothing, signs, flags, emblems or insignia.